 Thank you for your interest in writing a book for the International Reading Association (IRA).
-We publish professional development books that support the growth and advancement of classroom teachers, reading specialists, and other literacy professionals throughout their careers.
+We are always seeking good authors and good books!
+IRA publishes professional development books that support the growth and advancement of classroom teachers, reading specialists, and other literacy professionals throughout their careers—with the ultimate goal of transforming lives through literacy.
 Our priority is publishing books that successfully translate literacy research into practice through concrete strategies and techniques.

-Please submit your book proposal through our online manuscript submission site, Manuscript Central, where it will undergo a double-blind peer review as well as evaluation by our editorial staff.
+Once you've received a thumbs-up from our editors on your inquiry, you'll be asked to submit your formal book proposal through our online manuscript submission site, Manuscript Central, where it will undergo a double-blind peer review as well as evaluation by our editorial staff.
 Please do not send complete manuscripts unless requested.
+Expect to wait about four weeks for feedback from reviewers and a decision from our staff.

-All submissions must be prepared as electronic files for uploading to Manuscript Central; scroll down for specific instructions for accessing Manuscript Central.
+All submissions must be prepared as electronic files for uploading to Manuscript Central; click here for specific instructions for accessing Manuscript Central.
 Submissions must adhere to the Publication Manual of the American Psychological Association (6th ed.).
 Book proposals should be double-spaced throughout in a 12-point font, including quotations and references.
-Your proposal should be blinded, meaning, the letter of intent and chapter files should not reference you by name or easily recognizable works; if the proposal is not blinded, it will be returned without review.
+Your proposal should be blinded, meaning the letter of intent and chapter files should not reference you by name or easily recognizable works; if the proposal is not blinded, it will be returned without review.

 Please include the following information in your book proposal: